ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 The switch-case statement is probably the most straightforward way to do this.
 However, it has several flaws.

 The method `getAssetClassBehavior()` returns a behavior according to the value of `AssetClass`.
-Defining a default behavior then becomes mandatory, even if, in this example, all the values of `AssetClass` enum are handled.
-To do so, we can either return a default implementation of `AssetClassBehavior` or null or throw an exception.
+Defining a default behavior then becomes mandatory, even if in this example all the values of `AssetClass` enum are handled.
+We can do this by either returning a default implementation of `AssetClassBehavior`, null, or throwing an exception.

 Using this defaulting mechanism silences any adding of new value inside the enum.
 It requires to check any piece of code using `AssetClass` as a conditioner without any guarantee that an oversight has been avoided.